 Many people with cancer are interested in trying anything that may help them, including complementary and alternative cancer treatments.
-If cancer makes you feel as though you have little control over your health, alternative cancer treatments may offer some feeling of control.
+If cancer makes you feel as if you have little control over your health, alternative cancer treatments may offer some feeling of control.
 But many alternative cancer treatments are unproved and many are even dangerous.

 To help you sort out the good from the bad, here are 11 alternative cancer treatments that are generally safe.
 Plus, there is some evidence that these 11 alternative cancer treatments may provide some benefit.

 Alternative cancer treatments won't play any role in curing your cancer, but they may help you cope with signs and symptoms caused by cancer and cancer treatments.
 Common signs and symptoms such as anxiety, fatigue, nausea and vomiting, pain, difficulty sleeping, and stress may be lessened by alternative treatments.

 Use alternative cancer treatments as a supplement to treatments you receive from your doctor — not as a substitute for medical care.
 While alternative cancer treatments, such as acupuncture, may reduce nausea or pain, they generally aren't powerful enough to replace medications from your doctor.
 Work closely with your doctor to determine the right balance between traditional medicines and alternative cancer treatments.